 Although the appliance's capacity is reduced due to the lower air density, the combustion tuning should follow the standard combustion guidelines of Section 3.11.
-Tune the combustion for the same O_2 and CO_2 levels as discussed in Section 3.11.
+Tune the combustion for the same $O_2$ and $CO_2$ levels as discussed in Section 3.11.

-Appendix C -Water Quality Standard for Hydronic Boilers in Multi-Metal Systems HARSCO Industrial, Patterson-Kelley boilers are designed to be incorporated into any multi-metal hydronic heating
+Appendix C -Water Quality Standard for Hydronic Boilers in Multi-Metal Systems

-HARSCO Industrial, Patterson-Kelley boilers are designed to be incorporated into any multi-metal hydronic heating system.
+Patterson Kelley boilers are designed to be incorporated into any multi-metal hydronic heating system.
 All multi-metal hydronic systems require that attention be paid to water treatment.
-The chemical additives for any multi-metal system must be specifically formulated for use with all the various metals used in that system.
+The chemical additives for any multi-metal system must be specifically formulated for use with all the various metals used in that system